IPad Pro (M4)

-The seventh-generation iPad Pro, (Note: Officially referred to by Apple as the iPad Pro 11-inch (M4) and the iPad Pro 13-inch (M4)) marketed as the iPad Pro (M4), is a line of iPad tablet computers developed and marketed by Apple Inc. It was announced on May 7, 2024 during Apple's "Let Loose" event.
+The seventh-generation iPad Pro (Note: Officially referred to by Apple as the iPad Pro 11-inch (M4) and the iPad Pro 13-inch (M4)) (marketed as the iPad Pro (M4)) is a line of tablet computers developed and marketed by Apple as part of their iPad brand.
+It was announced on May 7, 2024, during Apple's "Let Loose" event.

 The seventh-generation iPad Pro was released on May 15, 2024, and is Apple's first device to use the M4 SoC, as well as the first iPad to use an OLED-based display module.
 The 13-inch version is Apple's thinnest device, with both models surpassing the seventh-generation iPod Nano.